Dates: 12 weeks, May 27 to August 14, 2020

 Meeting and learning to trust a Christian is a significant step for most Czechs.
 You will be working in areas where Czechs do have needs and seek to meet them there.
 For example, since the Czech Republic is a member of the EU, proficiency in the English language is beneficial to Czech people.

-You will be teaching English classes and tutoring to Czechs.
-This gives the opportunity to build relationships.
-Also, most Czechs enjoy exercise and activity.
-Ministry centering on sports and outdoor activities gives you a chance to connect with unbelievers.
+You will be teaching English classes and tutoring Czechs.
+Through that you will have the opportunity to build relationships.
+Most Czechs also enjoy exercise and activity.
+Ministry centering on sports and outdoor activities can give you a chance to connect with unbelievers.

 Czech Mission Trip Activities (subject to change)